 A directional test is a hypothesis test where a direction is specified (e.g. above or below a certain threshold).
 For example you might be interested in whether a hypothesized mean is greater than a certain number (you’re testing in the positive direction on the number line), or you might want to know if the mean is less than that number (you’re testing towards the negative direction).
 Directional tests are appropriate in situations where you expect a change that is either positive or negative, not both.Directional tests are also called one-tailed tests.
 This is because the critical region is in one tail and the error is all in one direction (either less than or greater than a central point, not both)

-A directional test is a statistical test that tests a directional hypothesis; a hypothesis which states not only that a null hypothesis is wrong but also that the actual value of the parameter we’re interested in is either greater than or less than the value given in the null hypothesis.
+A directional hypothesis states not only that a null hypothesis is false, but also that the actual value of the parameter we’re interested in is either greater than or less than the value given in the null hypothesis.

 Strong and Weak Points of a Directional Test

 McNeil, Keith.
 Directional and Non-directional Hypothesis Testing: A Survey of Members, Journals, and Textboks.
 March 97.
 Paper presented at the annual meeting of the American Educational Research Association (Chicago, IL, March 24-28, 1997).
 Retrieved from https://files.eric.ed.gov/fulltext/ED409374.pdf on March 16, 2019.

 Need help with a homework or test question?
 With Chegg Study, you can get step-by-step solutions to your questions from an expert in the field.
-If you'd rather get 1:1 study help, Chegg Tutors offers 30 minutes of free tutoring to new users, so you can try them out before committing to a subscription.
+Your first 30 minutes with a Chegg tutor is free!